tsani/jerrington.me/pages/bread.md

 using much less for a hot bulk ferment.
 I might consider bulk fermenting simply on the kitchen counter with something in the middle like 0.7% yeast.

+I'll go with the same fermentation properties finally.

+The dough absolutely blew up over night.
+Really big rise.
+And surprisingly easy to handle!
+I did use the bread scraper a bunch since it was sticking here and here, but never too much to my hands.
+I turned the bread _in_ the container before folding it out onto the counter.
+Then turned it again in the flour on the counter.

 ## 3 February 2023